EMcNugget/ADS-B-Military-Analytics/README.md

 # adsb_mil_data

+CURRENT VERSION IS BROKEN
+-.env file is not being recognized
+-logging directory not being created

+Bugfix coming soon.

 Creating a database for military aircraft.
 A GUI is in development and the end goal is an analytics application for military aircraft with both a realtime and historical datebase.

 How to use: